French rail strike bites amid labour law standoff

 SNCF said 17 percent of its staff were on strike, up slightly from a previous strike last week, and forecast similar levels of traffic for Thursday.
 The CGT is also on strike at oil refineries and one-fifth of petrol stations are short of fuel.

-One piece of good news for French authorities was a decision by the main SNCTA air traffic controllers union on Wednesday evening to lift its notice of a strike from June 3-5 over working conditions.

-The nuclear plant stoppages will reduce output and force the EDF power company to import electricity from EU neighbours.

-The Socialist government played down the disruption and stuck to its refusal to withdraw the planned labour reform, which is designed to make hiring and firing easier and to encourage negotiations on flexibility at company level.
+The Socialist government played down the disruption and stuck to its refusal to withdraw the planned labour reform, designed to make hiring and firing easier and encourage negotiations on flexiblity at company level.

 "France loves to give this image of itself as a sort of permanent drama, but that's not the reality.
 France is not at a standstill," Jean-Marie Le Guen, secretary of state for relations with parliament, told Radio Classique.

-The government has pulled out its chequebook to settle a series of sectoral disputes this week in an effort to prevent them coalescing into a nationwide protest movement ahead of next week's start of the soccer tournament.
+The government has pulled out its chequebook to settle a series of sectoral disputes this week in an effort to prevent them coalescing into a nationwide protest movement ahead of next week's start of the Euro 2016 soccer tournament in France.

 CGT leader Philippe Martinez told LCP television his union had no intention of disrupting the soccer championship and urged the government to negotiate.
 But he also insisted it scrap a key article of the bill that would give company-level deals precedence over sector-wide agreements on pay and conditions.